This post may contain affiliate links. See my disclosure policy.

 - Baking powder.
 Gives the pancakes extra fluffiness, especially when combined with vinegar.

 - Apple cider vinegar.
-When mixed with the baking powder, achieves a texture that replicates eggs.
+When mixed with the baking powder, it achieves a texture that replicates eggs.
 You can also use white vinegar.

 - Pumpkin puree.
 Unsweetened pumpkin puree.
 You can also use the canned variety.
 Just be sure it is not pumpkin pie filling.